-Each granted option will have an exercise price per share determined by the Plan Administrator, but the exercise price will not be less than the fair market value per share of Class A Common stock on the option grant date.
+Each granted option will have an exercise price per share determined by the Plan Administrator, but the exercise price will not be less than the fair market value per share of Class A common stock on the option grant date.
 No granted option will have a term in excess of ten (10) years, and the option will generally become exercisable in one or more installments over a specified period of service measured from the grant date.
 However, one or more options may be structured so that they will be immediately exercisable for any or all of the option shares; the shares acquired under those options will be subject to repurchase by Odetics, at the exercise price paid per share, if the optionee ceases service with Odetics prior to vesting in those shares.

-Upon cessation of service, the optionee will have a limited period of time in which to exercise any outstanding option to the extent exercisable for vested shares.
+Upon cessation of service, the optionee will have a limited period of time in which to exercise any outstanding option for the number of shares which were vested at the time service terminated.
 The Plan Administrator will have complete discretion to extend the period following the optionee's cessation of service during which his or her outstanding options may be exercised and/or to accelerate the exercisability or vesting of such options in whole or in part.
-Such discretion may be exercised at any time while the options remain outstanding, whether before or after the optionee's actual cessation of service.
+Such discretion may be exercised at any time while the options remain outstanding, whether before or after the optionee's cessation of service.